Dr. Sarah Gaither, Principal Investigator

 Brenda is an incoming doctoral student in social psychology.
 Brenda received her B.A. in Psychology and Cognitive Science with a minor in English from the University of Virginia.
 She loves chocolate, dogs, and playing the viola.

 Her research interests revolve around the larger effects and health outcomes associated with social pain experienced in intergroup interactions and behaviors as well as biracial identity experiences, especially relating to hispanic/latino groups.

 Samantha Neal is a senior from Houston, Texas, majoring in Psychology with a minor in Chemistry and a certificate in Human Development.
-She is interested in studying biracial identity, ambiguous race categorization, and the development of racial constancy in children.
-She hopes that her work for her honors thesis will focus on how children develop biases about race.
+She is interested in studying biracial identity, ambiguous racial categorization, and the development of racial constancy in children.
+Her thesis will focus on how children develop biases about race.

 Most of our Spring and Summer 2017 Lab Members!